MisterCoderman/cossacks-1.52/README.md

     💡 Important: This version is also suitable if you are using outdated Linux versions, for example, without support for the latest versions of Wine or Proton.
 Thanks to enhanced compatibility and low system requirements, Legacy Edition can be an excellent choice for older distributions.

-🖥 How to Run the Game on Linux?
+# 🖥 How to run a game on Linux?

-To run the game on Linux, use Wine, Proton, or Lutris.
-Simply copy the game folder to the desired directory and run:
+To run a game on Linux, use Wine, Proton, or Lutris.
+Simply copy the game folder to the desired directory and launch one of the following files:

 dmcr.exe — for the original version

-    dmcr.exe /reloaded — to launch with the Reloaded mod
+dmcr.exe /reloaded — to run with the Reloaded mod

+🔊 Sound issues (crackling, artifacts)?

+If you encounter crackling or artifacts in the sound when launching the game, it may be related to the choice of audio backend in Wine.
+To fix these issues, it’s recommended to run the game with the audio driver specified manually:

+SDL_AUDIODRIVER=directsound wine dmcr.exe

+To avoid entering this variable every time, you can add it to the configuration of your wineprefix.
+This will automatically apply the setting each time the game is launched.

-⚠️ Important: Support for Windows 9x/ME and Windows 2000 will not be implemented for the following reasons:
+# ⚠️ Important: Support for Windows 9x/ME and Windows 2000 will not be implemented for the following reasons:

     These systems lack support for multi-core processors